ictinnovaties-zorg/openwindesheart/README.md

 # OpenWindesheart

-The open-source OpenWindesheart is an SDK used for scanning, connecting and getting data from activity-trackers using bluetooth.
+The open-source OpenWindesheart is a library used for scanning, connecting and getting data from activity-trackers using bluetooth.

 ## Support

-This project has been created by students of Windesheim and does not guarantee any support in the future.
+This project has been created by students of windesheim university of applied sciences and does not guarantee any support in the future.

-This SDK uses the [ACR Reactive BluetoothLE Plugin](https://github.com/aritchie/bluetoothle) to do anything BluetoothLE related.
+This library uses the [ACR Reactive BluetoothLE Plugin](https://github.com/aritchie/bluetoothle) to do anything BluetoothLE related.
 Our project only supports versions that are supported by this library, because our project depends heavily upon it.

 The features have been tested with Android/iOS phones in combination with the Mi Band 3/Xiaomi Band 3.